ctnguyen/ctnguyen/ctn_cpp/tempo/adgholdings/README.txt

 ALL-IN-ONE folder project used for interview's tests.
 There are two ways to compile

-1- 	Use an IDE, include all *.h *.cpp files and build.
+1- 	Use an IDE, include all "Question?.h" and "main.cpp" files and build.
 	DO NOT include unittest*.cpp files.

 2-	Use cmake for generating the project.
 Advantage of this way is this ensure cross plateform and automatically build test.
 	Need to ensure to have cmake 3.0 at least, and to have boost library (use the test framework)